 The Foundation

-The Maniatakeion Foundation is a private, non-profit, public service institution based in Athens, Greece.
-It was established in 1995 by Dimitris Antonis Maniatakis and Eleni Tagonidi Maniataki.
-The location of the Foundation will be moved to the town of Koroni, in Messinia, Greece, as the town, its residents, and friends are the main focus and intended beneficiaries of its activities.
+The Maniatakeion Foundation is a private, non-profit, public service institution based in Koroni, Messinia, Greece.
+It was established in 1995 by Dimitris Maniatakis and his wife Eleni Tagonidi-Maniataki.

 The main purposes of the Maniatakeion Foundation are:

-The ultimate goal of the Foundation is the systematic promotion of the historical and cultural presence of the Messinian castle towns of the Municipality of Pylos-Nestoras in their over time evolving
+The Maniatakeion Foundation is dedicated to the systematic promotion of the historical and cultural heritage of the Messinian town of Koroni within the broader narrative of Hellenism.
+At the same time,

 view more